anhph95/stingray-image-analysis/README.md

 bash yolo_train.sh configs/my_training.conf.sh
 ```

-Timestamp extraction and label conversion use at most one fewer worker than
-the number of visible CPUs:

-$$
-W = \max(1, N_{\mathrm{CPU}} - 1).
-$$

-The remaining CPU is available for coordination, logging, and input/output.
-Set `TIMESTAMP_MAX_WORKERS` or `JOBS` to use fewer workers.
-Prediction loads
-one model on each device listed in `LOCAL_PREDICTION_DEVICES` and distributes
-the remaining videos among those devices.

 ## Run with Slurm

 Create the log directory before submission because Slurm opens the log files